 c) MCS13 through MCS24: and the orthogonal frequency division multiplexing (OFDM) MCS set.

-As such, the IEEE P802.11ad draft specification defines CCA rules applicable to each MCS set, as follows:
+As such, the IEEE Std 802.11ad-2012 defines CCA rules applicable to each MCS set, as follows:

 a) Control MCS: The start of a valid Control MCS transmission at a receive level greater than the minimum sensitivity for Control MCS (−78 dBm) shall cause CCA to indicate busy with a probability > 90% within 3 µsec.